 Should I major in international studies at university?

-This is the first of two lessons about English for International Studies.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about English for International Studies.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the benefits of studying International Studies